Andrew-Bellas/CS404-Emergency-Vehicle-Dispatch/Emergency-Vehicle-Dispatch/README.md

 *Efficiency of Algorithms: Mention the Big-O of the required functions (just the significant functions, not minor things like setters and getters).
 Mention if it is possible to do better.*

 * getZip - This function is important as it is used within the executeRequest function.
 It utilizes a std::unordered_map which has an average case complexity of O(1) but a rare worst case of O(n).
 * executeRequest - This algorithm utilizes a version of Dijkstra’s Algorithm using a set and adjacency list.
 The worst case occurs when there is no vehicle of the requested type or the vehicle is found in the furthest zipcode.
-It is O(ElogV) where E is the number of neighbors (edges) and V is the number of zipcodes (vertexes).
+It is O(ElogV) where E is the number of neighbors (edges) and V is the number of zipcodes (vertices).

 **References**
 ---